-- 1. Advise the committee and suppliers of the Cone of Silence (Board Policy 6325 Cone of Silence), 6325 specifically, the prohibition on contact or discussion between committee members and any potential supplier other than at the presentation. - Ensure that committee members are aware that no commission or benefit of any kind is expected or permitted on the part of the school, school employees, or students; including, but not limited to gifts, favors and/or discounts. - 3.
+- 1. Advise the committee and suppliers of the Cone of Silence (Board Policy 6325 Cone of Silence), 6325 specifically, the prohibition on contact or discussion between committee members and any potential supplier other than at the presentation. - 2.
+Ensure that committee members are aware that no commission or benefit of any kind is expected or permitted on the part of the school, school employees, or students; including, but not limited to gifts, favors and/or discounts. - 3.
 Advise the committee to take notes on the suppliers' presentations. - 4.
 Notify prospective suppliers of the appointed presentation at least two weeks in advance. - 5.
 Include information on the length of time each supplier will be given and what the space limitations (6 foot table, 8 foot table, etc.) will be.
 There is to be a maximum of 45 minutes including time for questions when rings/announcements bids are done in the same presentation and a maximum 35 minutes, including time for questions when it is only either the ring or announcement bid. - 6.
 The school is to supply the table for display to ensure equity among suppliers.
 The supplier must use the table provided.
 No other or additional table(s) and/or space may be utilized.
 Assign each supplier the same amount of time and space for the presentation. - 7.
 Use an impartial system for scheduling suppliers' appointment time and order of presentation (e.g., suppliers will draw numbers indicating presentation order at 2:15 p.m. in the Activities Office).
 Notify the suppliers of the method to be used in the letter inviting them to submit a proposal. - 8.
 Ensure the committee evaluates the prices of accessory items when considering proposal prices. - 9.
 Establish guidelines for professional presentations which are factual and positive in tone. - 10.
-Ensure that the Vote Tabulation Sheet (FM-6801) and the Student Committee Report on Jewelry/Announcement Vendors (FM-1033) are completed according to instructions.
+Ensure that the Vote Tabulation Sheet (FM-6801) and the Student Committee Report on Jewelry/Announcement Vendors (FM-1033) are completed according to instructions. - PLEASE NOTE: If a ring ceremony is held to distribute class rings, a student does not have to purchase a ring from the selected vendor in order to participate in the ring ceremony.